Ten-year JGBs untraded for record third straight session

 Longer-term U.S. Treasury yields shot higher in Asia on Tuesday, as bonds globally were sideswiped by a headlong rout in the UK gilts market amid fears pension funds were being forced into fire sales of assets.

-The 30-year JGB yield JP30YTN=JBTC jumped 7 basis points to 1.430% ahead of an auction for the same maturing in the next session.
+Yields on super-long maturities surged, with the 30-year JGB yield JP30YTN=JBTC jumping 7 basis points to 1.430% ahead of an auction for the same maturing in the next session.

 ((813-4563-2711, junko.fujita@thomsonreuters.com, Reuters Messaging:junko.fujita.reuters.com@reuters.net;))